aws-solutions-library-samples/guidance-for-media2cloud-on-aws/source/layers/service-backlog-lib/README.md

 ```

-The backlog client library implements the following services / APIs; however, the Media2Cloud uses only a subset of the APIs, indicated in the _Enabled?_ field.
+The backlog client library implements the following services / APIs; however, the Media2Cloud V3 solution uses only a subset of the APIs, indicated in the _Enabled?_ field.

 | Service | API | Comments | Enabled? |
 | :------ | :-- | :------- | :----------- |